Council VideosWatch All Videos

 In order to add items, you'll need to create an account on the site.
 To do this, click on Log In.

 Aspen Waste Management Facility

-The Aspen Waste Management Facility is located on HWY 22 and 58 Ave in Drayton Valley
+The Aspen Waste Management Facility located on HWY 22 and 58 Ave in Drayton Valley

 Take it or Leave it Centre

-The Take it or Leave it Centre is available for residents in our region to bring or pick-up items for free.
-It is open for the same business hours as the Aspen Waste Management Facility.
-See some of the items at the Take it or Leave it Centre below.
+Located at the Aspen Waste Management Facility, The Take it or Leave it Centre is available for residents in our region to drop off or pick-up items in good condition for free!
+Some of the items available at the Take it or Leave it Centre are pictured below.

 Residential Yard Waste Drop-off

 Yard waste can be dropped off at the Aspen Waste Management Facility(AWMF) during regular business hours.
 This is a free service for residential yard waste that includes: grass clippings, leaves, and small branches.
 Yard waste must be removed from plastic bags prior to placing in the bin.
 This service is available yearly from early spring until late fall.

 NOTE: Household Waste does not include shingles, decks, fences or household renovations.
 These items will be charged to the hauler.

 - Mattresses, beds and furniture